tom-krieger/cis_security_hardening/README.md

 ### Suse SLES 12 and 15

-The compliance tules have been implemented without or very limited testing.
-Please report problems or creste pull requests to improve the Suse SLES compliance code.
+The compliance rules have been implemented without or very limited testing.
+Please report problems or create pull requests to improve the Suse SLES compliance code.

 ### Issues with CISCAT scanner